To respond to the following open letter:

-Membership gives LESS control, because now the member states’ interests are represented by the EU representatives, rather than 28 separate national representatives.
+Membership gives LESS control, because now the member states’ interests are represented by one small group of EU representatives, rather than by representatives of 28 separate nations.

 "Free movement benefits the large numbers of Brits who live and work in other EU countries, something of particular relevance to younger people who live and work in other EU countries for part of their career and older people who retire to warmer climes."

 I agree.
-But it neglects to mention that it is detrimental to those who are not able to move for work and not wealthy enough to retire to warmer climes.
+But it neglects to mention that it has a far more detrimental effect on the poor and vulnerable, those who are not able to move for work and not wealthy enough to retire to warmer climes.